-- PLTC currently does not have an approved recovery schedule.
+PLTC currently does not have an approved recovery schedule.
 In response to a letter that FTA issued to MTA in early August 2018 expressing concern with the amount of time that the project has advanced without an approved schedule, MTA prepared a working schedule update of the master project schedule and submitted "MTA Master Schedule August 2018".
-The update is based on the current negotiations of the P3 contract schedule, which have been ongoing with PLTC since late 2017 and which have been detailed in prior PMOC Monthly Monitoring reports; but the update is not yet based on a mutually agreeable P3 contract schedule.
-See also the Major Problems and/or Issues subsection of this report, below. - The following are the current key milestone dates for the project, showing the last approved (March 15, 2017) progress update of the master project schedule, the MTA Master Schedule August 2018 and the September 15, 2018 progress update of the MTA Master Schedule August 2018.
+The updated proposed baseline schedule is based on the current negotiations of the P3 contract schedule, which have been ongoing with PLTC since late 2017 and which have

+- been detailed in prior PMOC Monthly Monitoring reports; but the update is not yet based on a mutually agreeable P3 contract schedule.
+See also the Major Problems and/or Issues subsection of this report, below. - The following are the current key milestone dates for the project, showing the last approved (March 15, 2017) master project schedule, the MTA Master Schedule August 2018 proposed re-baseline and the November 15, 2018 progress update of the MTA Master Schedule proposed rebaseline.
 (Previously actualized milestones are not shown here for brevity, but are presented in the body of the report.)

-National Capital Purple Line LRT I

-Activity Latest MTA Master MTA Master

-(March 15, 2017) Schedule Schedule;

-Approved Project August 2018 September 15,

-Schedule (working baseline) 2018 update

-All Significant ROW Acquisition & Relocation As needed by

-construction

-Commencement of Trial Running 03/09/2022 02/22/2022

-P3 Ready to Commence Revenue Service TBD 10/28/2022 10/30/2022

-MTA Opens for Revenue Service 3/2022

-Revenue Operations Date (includes contingency) 12/31/2022

-FFGA Revenue Service Date (includes contingency) 12/31/2022 12/31/2022 12/31/22
+National Capital Purple Line LRT Key Milestone Dates Activity Latest MTA Master MTA Master (March 15, 2017) Schedule Schedule; Approved Project August 2018 November 15, Schedule (working baseline) 2018 update All Significant ROW Acquisition & Relocation As needed by construction Commencement of Trial Running 03/09/2022 04/22/2022 P3 Ready to Commence Revenue Service TBD 10/28/2022 12/09/2022 MTA Opens for Revenue Service 3/2022 12/13/2022 Revenue Operations Date (includes contingency) 12/31/2022 12/31/2022 FFGA Revenue Service Date (includes contingency) 12/31/2022 12/31/2022 12/31/2022

-\ P3 Revenue Service date is based on MTA's working version of an updated integrated master project schedule progressed through August 31, 2018 based on MTA/P3 Concessionaire negotiations to date, but for which final agreement with the P3 Concessionaire has not yet been reached.
+\ P3 Revenue Service date is based on MTA's working version of an updated integrated master project schedule based on MTA/P3 Concessionaire negotiations to date, but for which final agreement with the P3 Concessionaire has not yet been reached.